 As I noted at the beginning of this article, however, it is important not to stereotype individuals involved in this movement.
 For example, a number of men and women who are activists in rightist movements believe that some elements of feminism did improve the conditions of women overall.
-By focusing on equal pay for equal work and opening up jobs opportunities that had been traditionally denied to women who had to work for pay, women activists had benefitted many people.
+By focusing on equal pay for equal work and opening up job opportunities that traditionally had been denied to women who had to work for pay, women activists had benefitted many people.
 However, for authoritarian populists, feminism and secular institutions in general still tend to break with God's law.
-They are much too individualistic and misinterpret the divine relationship between families and God.
-In so doing, many aspects of civil rights legislation, of the public schools' curricula, and so many other parts of secular society are simply wrong.
-Thus, for example, if one views the Constitution of the United States literally as divinely inspired, then it is not public institutions but the traditional family - as God's chosen unit - that is the core social unit that must be protected by the Constitution (Kintz, 1997, p.
+They are much too individualistic, and they misinterpret the divine relationship between families and God.
+In so doing, many aspects of civil rights legislation, the public schools' curricula, and so many other parts of secular society are simply wrong.
+Thus, for example, if one views the Constitution literally as divinely inspired, then it is not public institutions but the traditional family-as God's chosen unit-that is the core social unit that must be protected by the Constitution (Kintz, 1997, p.
 97).
-In a time of seeming cultural disintegration, when traditions are under threat and when the idealized family faces ever more externally produced dangers, protecting our families and our children are key elements in returning to God's grace.[8]
+In a time of seeming cultural disintegration, when traditions are under threat and when the idealized family faces ever more externally produced dangers, protecting our families and our children are key elements in returning to God's grace.4

 Even without these religious elements, a defensive posture is clear in much of the movement.
 In many ways, the movement toward home schooling mirrors the growth of privatized consciousness in other areas of society.
-It is an extension of the 'suburbanization' of everyday life that is so evident all around us.
+It is an extension of the "suburbanization" of everyday life that is so evident all around us.
 In essence, it is the equivalent of gated communities and of the privatization of neighborhoods, recreation, parks, and so many other things.
-It provides a 'security zone' both physically and ideologically.
-Linda Kintz describes it this way:
+It provides a "security zone" both physically and ideologically.
+Kintz (1997) described it this way:

-As citizens worried about crime, taxes, poor municipal services, and poor schools abandon cities, the increasing popularity of gated communities, ... fortress communities, reflects people's desire to retreat ...
-They want to spend more of their tax dollars on themselves instead of others ...
-Further, they take comfort in the social homogeneity of such communities, knowing that their neighbors act and think much as they do.
-(Kintz, 1997, p.
+As citizens worried about crime, taxes, poor municipal services, and poor schools abandon cities, the increasing popularity of gated communities, ... fortress communities, reflects people's desire to retreat. ...
+They want to spend more of their tax dollars on themselves instead of others. ...
+Further, they take comfort in the social homogeneity of such communities, knowing that their neighbors act and think much as they do. (p.
 107)